 It might make sense to book a private guide for tours to avoid waiting around, going home earlier because someone is cold, or different physical conditions that people may experience plus you can choose where you want to go.
 A personal guide is usually not as expensive but has a lot of advantages.
 This is especially recommended for riding a snowmobile as the snowmobiles you get are often limited in speed to about 30km/h, but they can go 100 or 120km/h.
 They won’t reduce the speed limit in a group, but they would in private tours.
 If you take part in one of the sports activities like cross country skiing, or snowshoeing, a private guide can adapt your sports ability and you will get much more out of it and learn much more efficiently.

 When booking your aurora tours, you need to choose a date with the tour operator.
 It depends on the weather conditions like the visibility, clouds, KP index etc. This means, they will go on tours with you even when it is snowing, cloudy, or foggy (which means that you won’t see the auroras).
 Tours will always take place although no guarantee of seeing any auroras.
 You can go aurora hunting with your own car so you get to choose when you want to go, i.e. when the KP level or weather is suitable.

-Aurora KP Index northern Lapland is 2 (!!!!!I have put the link below.)
+Aurora KP Index northern Lapland is 2.
 There are several apps and websites showing the live index and forecast where you can check the probability to see the lights.